TDS-Tailor-I/Tailori-Plugin-Key/README.md

 # Tailori API

-Textronic design System have created an interactive platform for bespoke clothing.
+Textronics Design System have created an interactive platform for bespoke clothing.
 Textronics Tailori API is a plugin that simplifies access to the functionality of textronics services.

 # Features